 Both the map bracelet and necklace would make a lovely gift, especially if you use a map somewhere special.

 Road maps are great for upcycling into personalised map-themed gift ideas.
-I’ve repurposed my old maps into beautiful map roses and even some cool faux map paper moths.
+I’ve repurposed my old maps into beautiful map roses and cool faux map paper moths.
 Maps have also been sewn into fun heart treat bags and used to make cool map rock keychains.

 - Old road map